YINNNER/plotly.js/成员进度文档/SA文档.md

 ### Codeline organization
 The codeline organization is the way that the source code is stored in a directory structure, managed via configuration management and how it is built and tested regularly [[3]](#3).In an open source project, it is important to organize the source code in a way that everyone can understand it and can add to it.
 An organized repository attracts enthusiastic programmers to start working on the code.
+The code is divided into three parts: function, testing and management.
+The functions include various drawing functions, web interface, interface management with other functional modules, etc. The test module contains test code, which can automatically test part of the project.
+Code management module mainly uses GitHub tools to manage code, upload and modify code.
+Good code composition can make the structure of the code clearer and more convenient for management and modification.
+At the same time, it saves a lot of time to read and understand code.
+The following figure shows the main code file structure of this project.
 ![code_organization](images/code_orgnization.png)
 ## Performance & Scalability Perspective